 - Old Navy this weekend is offering 30% off your purchase with promo code THANKYOU.
 Old Navy is a brand I buy more in spring and summer because they do casual throw on with a pair of sandals and go fashion oh so well.
 Looking through their New Arrivals I found some real gems:

 - This dress.
-I practically owned the same dress years ago (let's walk down mememory lane to be wearing it in 2010 while I cheese out with Sarah McLachlan and Lissie at the Lilith Fair).
+I practically owned the same dress years ago (let's walk down memory lane to me wearing it in 2010 while I cheese out with Sarah McLachlan and Lissie at the Lilith Fair).
 Anyway, the dress was worn until it was threadbare because it could dress up for a baby naming service and also work with beat up boots for a music festival.
 This dress looks like it would accomplish similar.

-- I'm loving the idea of a white denim jacket this year, especially with some distressing so it doesn't look to precious.
+- I'm loving the idea of a white denim jacket this year, especially with some distressing so it doesn't look too precious.
 Old Navy comes through and it also comes in petite and tall!

 - The perfect spring sweater.
 I want to pair it with denim shorts for a breezy evening in the backyard at the beach, and half-tuck now with jeans.